Utility Design for Distributed Resource Allocation -- Part I: Characterizing and Optimizing the Exact Price of Anarchy: Characterizing the price of anarchy

 \subsection{The linear program reformulation}

-We are now ready to state our first main contribution which characterizes the price of anarchy $\poa(f,w,n)$ of the set of resource allocations games $\geefw^n$ introduced in Definition \ref{ass}.
-While both $w$ and $f$ are defined over the domain $\{1,\dots,n\}$, we artificially set the non-valid extremum points as $f(0)=w(0)=f(n+1)=w(n+1)=0$, for notational convenience, else, e.g., $f(a+x+1)$ appearing in \eqref{eq:primalvalue} will not be defined for $a+x=n$.
-Additionally, we define the set
+We are now ready to state our first main contribution which characterizes the price of anarchy $\poa(f,w,n)$ of the set of resource allocations games $\geefw^n$ introduced in Definition \ref{ass}. \cut{While both $w$ and $f$ are defined over the domain $\{1,\dots,n\}$, we artificially set the non-valid extremum points as $f(0)=w(0)=f(n+1)=w(n+1)=0$, for notational convenience, else, e.g., $f(a+x+1)$ appearing in \eqref{eq:primalvalue} will not be defined for $a+x=n$.} Towards this goal, we define the set

 and write $\sum_{a,x,b}$ instead of $\sum_{(a,x,b)\in\mc{I}}$.
 Finally, we associate to each tuple $(a,x,b)\in\mc{I}$, the decision variable $\theta(a,x,b)\in\mb{R}$.